bemanproject/task/docs/P3941-affinity.md

 </li>
 <li>
-The user can consider resuming on an execution agent where the adapting scheduluer can schedule to infallibly (e.g., the execution agent on which operation completed) but which is different from execution agent associated with the adapted scheduler to be suitable to continue running.
+The user can consider resuming on an execution agent where the adapting scheduler can schedule to infallibly (e.g., the execution agent on which operation completed) but which is different from execution agent associated with the adapted scheduler to be suitable to continue running.
 In that case the scheduling operation would